KenzieAcademy/assessment-DOM-ination/README.md

 - Change every instance of the word "bacon" on the page to be "LASER VISION"
 - Delete the last two posts in the middle section (they have a CSS class "post")
 - Remove the images in the right column
-  - Note: this change should not change the 3 column layout of the page.